Musibra/InteractiveGL/README.md

 # InteractiveGL

 InteractiveGL is a C++ application that demonstrates OpenGL rendering with a wxWidgets-based GUI.
-It supports loading assets and shaders, and provides interactive control over 3D transformations such as scaling and rotation.
+It provides interactive control over 3D transformations such as scaling and rotation.

 ---